-Nothing says old-school glamor quite like voluminous, glossy hair and while this polished ’do is often reserved for the red carpet, we wanted to show you how easy it is to work a bit of celebrity chic into your everyday look.
-We caught up with Hollywood hair expert Philip B for expert advice on how to create fabulous, show-stopping hair any day of the week.
+Nothing says old-school glamour quite like voluminous, glossy hair and while this polished ’do is often reserved for the red carpet, we want to show you how easy it is to work a bit of celebrity chic into your everyday look.
+We caught up with Hollywood hair expert Philip B post-Oscars for expert advice on how to create fabulous, show-stopping hair any day of the week…

 Regardless of the final hairstyle you’re going for, the trick is to start off with healthy hair that is clean and fresh with a smooth, glossy finish.
-We recommend incorporating an at-home, rejuvenating treatment into your weekly hair routine, or even as frequently as two-to-three times a week if your hair is dehydrated or damaged, to help improve and maintain its general condition.
+We recommend incorporating an at-home, rejuvenating treatment into your weekly hair routine, or even as frequently as two to three times a week if your hair is dry or damaged, to help improve and maintain its general condition.

 Look for creamy formulations that are quick to absorb and rich in antioxidant ingredients and oils such as prickly pear seed oil, olive fruit oil, lemon extract and avocado oil, which help to repair, hydrate and soften strands from root to tip.